nhsconnect/prm-practice-migration/guide/00-get-started.md

 layout: page_with_sidebar
 permalink: /guide/get-started
 title: Get started
-subtitle: How to start your migration to another clinical system
+subtitle: How to start your migration to another clinical solution
 previouspage: /guide
 nextpage: /guide/kick-off
 ---